watsona4/scipy2016/SciPy2016TripReport.md

 > demonstrate how the HoloViews library lets you wrap datasets of any
 > complexity and size, making the data instantly visualizable in
 > Jupyter Notebooks to allow interactive exploration via widgets and
-> various plotting backends including matplotlib and bokeh.
+> various plotting backends including Matplotlib and Bokeh.

 The presenters lamented that, although most Python visualization packages generate very nice visualizations, their interfaces require